JAForbes/pr-release/README.md

 ### Need some more changes

 I had some misconfigued yml templates so these changes can't be rolled back as it would rollback the yml fixes.
 This change can be rolled back...

-### Rollbacks seem to be working in CI

-But lets do a few more to be sure! 🚀🚀🚀